-Mike is a general assignment reporter covering Spartanburg, Union and Cherokee Counties.
+Mike is a reporter covering Spartanburg, Union and Cherokee Counties.

 Emmy® award-winning journalist Mike Manzoni joined the WSPA-TV news team in November 2013 as a Spartanburg-based reporter.

 He has broken and uncovered several stories across the Upstate.
 He exposed a legal loophole in South Carolina’s concealed weapons permit law that some said put the public at risk.
 He also unearthed oversight problems at assisted living facilities that put a strain on public safety resources.

 In 2015, Manzoni traveled to North Charleston, S.C., to lead the station’s coverage of the Walter Scott police shooting that made national headlines.

 Before heading to the Palmetto State, he spent two years at KRIS-TV and KZTV, the NBC and CBS duopoly in Corpus Christi, Texas.

 During his time in the Lone Star State, he uncovered dozens of sex offenders living near local elementary schools, investigated food stamp fraud, exposed a tanning salon for not following the law and uncovered issues with a city ordinance that made it difficult for city leaders to demolish dilapidated buildings.